Denmark / Albany

-The Bibbulmun Track is linked to the Denmark town site by a 1.5km spur trail from the Bibbulmun Track trail head at the Denmark rivermouth, to the Denmark Visitor's Centre.
+The Bibbulmun Track is linked to the Denmark town site by a 1.5km spur trail from the Bibbulmun Track trail head at the Denmark rivermouth.

 From the Bibbulmun Track trail head shelter at the river mouth, follow the nature trail along the western bank of the Denmark River.
-When you reach Berridge Park continue north toward the South Coast Highway, turn left and follow the highway westward beyond Strickland St toward the visitor's centre.
+When you reach Berridge Park continue north toward the South Coast Highway, turn left and follow the highway westward beyond Strickland St toward town centre.

 Diversions & Other Impacts

-For your safety adhere to and follow all signage and instructions from Parks and Wildlife and other emergency staff.
-Walkers should be aware of fire operations vehicles and other traffic in the area.
+Walkers should be aware of construction vehicles and other traffic in the area.